 These stuffed mushrooms are incredibly easy to make, particularly if you need a delicious healthy meal in a hurry, that’s also hearty and filling.
-Mushrooms are a good source of plant based protein as well as vitamins B and D; an ideal vegetarian choice.
+Mushrooms are a good source of plant based protein as well as Magnesium and vitamins B and D; an ideal vegetarian choice.
 They’re great as a starter if you’re entertaining, a delicious BBQ side or as the main meal itself.
 These have featured as part of my family’s meals for years and were always a favourite.
 I hope you enjoy them too!

 To make these stuffed mushrooms, you’ll need:

 - 1 small bunch of fresh basil, finely chopped

 - 6-8 sundried tomatoes (in oil), finely chopped

 - Salt and pepper

 - 2 tbsp olive oil (for drizzling)

 Preheat oven to 200°C (180ºC fan).